capturethesignal/cts-tools/README.md

 file=/path/to/cts.fifo,freq=0,rate=<sample rate>,repeat=false,throttle=false
 ```

-Needless to say, you can create a local copy of a the IQ samples of the signal by redirecting the output of the FIFO to your favorite file.
+Again, you can keep a local copy of a the IQ samples of the signal by redirecting the output of the FIFO to your favorite file.

 # Getting Build Errors?
 You may get compilation errors, which actually don't block the build process.